KwatME/Medicine.md/Organ System/Respiratory System/Lung/_p/Pneumonia/Immunocompromised.md

 # "

-Microbes that cause the community acquired bacterial or viral pneumonia, enterics, Pneumocystis, Aspergillus, Cryptococcus, Histoplasma, can Strongyloides can cause this.
+- The pathons of community or hospital acquired pneumonia
+- Pneumocystis
+- Aspergillus
+- Cryptococcus
+- Histoplasma
+- Strongyloides